It’s never been more vital for your accounting or bookkeeping firm to have an effective website.

 - Make it clear what you do – your website viewers have limited time to find what they’re looking for on your site.
 So stick to the point and quickly explain your core proposition, and make sure your call-to-action (usually your contact page) is very easy to find.

 - Share helpful, practical content – remember, your content is not just about you.
 Your site is also a content hub where you should be sharing blog posts, news updates and business news that’s relevant and helpful to your chosen client audience.
+BOMA’s content library comes with hundreds of articles which you can customise and post to your website via our Zapier integration.

 Step 3: Make Your Design and Messaging Really Simple